 What is a Lis Pendens (Notice of Pendency of Action) Under California Law?

 Formerly known as a “lis pendens,” a notice of pendency of action is a written document, recorded with the county recorder, that provides constructive notice of a pending court action (i.e. a lawsuit) that affects title to, or possession of, real property.
-In essence, a lis pendens is a notice of pending litigation against a piece of real property. “‘Notice of pendency of action’ or ‘notice’ means a notice of the pendency of an action in which a real property claim is alleged.”
+In essence, a lis pendens is a notice of pending litigation against a piece of real property, such as a partition action. “‘Notice of pendency of action’ or ‘notice’ means a notice of the pendency of an action in which a real property claim is alleged.”
 Cal.
 Code Civ.
 Proc. § 405.2.
 A more in depth description of the subtleties of a lis pendens can be found on What is a Lis Pendens in California?

 How Do I File a Lis Pendens?